Jwalanth61/Inicon/README.md

 ### Notes

 - Ensure the script has execute permissions (`chmod +x install_requirements.sh`) before running it.
-- Adjust the script and instructions as needed based on any additional requirements or changes you make to your project.

 Let me know if you need further adjustments or any additional features!